 Scandinavia seems relatively close to Germany, yet it is far away by normal travel standards.
 It may take a day or two to reach the final destination, almost the same time-span as with many more exotic targets around the world.
 And it is very popular among people, with marked trails, comfortable huts, bridges.
 On the other side the sheer dimensions of the arctic land provide the ground for long hikes, along with the fact that it is permitted to set up a tent in most places.
 This makes it possible to plan a route independent from huts.
 The chance of taking photographs at remote places in the morning or evening hours with their special light more than outweighs the heavier backpacks, which are often subject to strange looks from local people.

 The Hardangervidda is a treeless, arctic landscape with no big valleys, hence it is called a plateau.
 It is protected by the biggest Norwegian national park.
-The idea was to cross the Hardangervidda from south to north, from Haukeliseter to Finse on the Bergensbanen, with attractive points on route such as the Harteigen, the Simadalsfjorden, a waterfall, and last not least the icecap of the Hardangerjokulen.
+The idea in 2009 was to cross the Hardangervidda from south to north, from Haukeliseter to Finse on the Bergensbanen, with attractive points on route such as the Harteigen, the Simadalsfjorden, a waterfall, and last not least the icecap of the Hardangerjokulen.
 We moved on marked trails, and without the many bridges it wouldn't have been possible to cross the majority of the rivers.

 Another popular hiking area is the Jotunheimen.
 It's character is more alpine with higher mountains, deeper valleys, and a large number of glaciers on the often steep slopes.
 The mountain range also hosts Norway's highest peaks.
 A dense net of marked trails exists.
 Thanks to the many huts it is possible to leave a tent at home, presuming you are rich enough to stand the prices.
 The area is relatively popular, and places such as the Besseggen are extremely popular and often crowded.